samueldaviddelacruz/go-grpc-tutorial/README.md

 The tutorial covers key concepts and best practices, including:

-- Protocol Buffers (`.proto` files)
+- Protocol Buffers (.proto files)
-- Generating Go code from `.proto`
+- Generating Go code from .proto definitions
 - Implementing gRPC services in Go
-- Unary and streaming RPCs
+- Unary and streaming RPCs (client-side, server-side, bidirectional)
+- Context timeouts and cancellation
-- Authentication and middleware (later in the series)
+- Authentication and middleware
+- TLS encryption and mutual TLS authentication
 - Connecting clients to gRPC servers
-- Bonus: Docker, database integration, and production tips
+- gRPC-Gateway: Adding a RESTful HTTP server that proxies to the gRPC backend

+- OpenAPI v2: Auto-generating an OpenAPI specification from Protobufs

 ## 💡 What You'll Find in This Repo